New Jersey Route 73: US 322 to Atlantic City Expressway

 Route 73 begins at an intersection with US 322 (Black Horse Pike) in Folsom, Atlantic County, heading to the northwest on Blue Anchor Road, a two-lane undivided county-maintained road signed as CR 561 Spur.
 This portion of the route is officially considered a part of Route 73 but is not signed as such, with signs directing motorists north on CR 561 Spur to reach Route 73.
 The road runs through forested areas of the Pine Barrens with some homes and farms, coming to a crossroads with Route 54.
 Following this intersection, the road continues northwest as Mays Landing Road, crossing the Beesleys Point Secondary railroad line operated by the Cape May Seashore Lines railroad at-grade.
-It enters a small corner of Hammonton before it crosses into Winslow Township in Camden County.
+It enters a small corner of Hammonton before it heads into Winslow Township in Camden County.
 Here, Route 73 crosses the Southern Railroad of New Jersey's Southern Running Track railroad line at-grade and intersects CR 725.
 From this point, the road heads north to a partial interchange with the Atlantic City Expressway that has access from southbound Route 73 to the eastbound Atlantic City Expressway and from the westbound Atlantic City Expressway to northbound Route 73.